 Aikido of El Paso provides weapons training to individuals in the Southwest.
-Not only is weapons training useful for everyone studying aikido, it is an integral part of the art itself.
+Not only is weapons training useful for everyone studying aikido, but it is also an integral part of the art itself.
 Aikido techniques and footwork are in part predicated upon the use of these particular weapons.
 They can inform the body.
-Using the bokken and jo correctly means that the body’s bio-mechanics, posture, and alignment are strong and intact.
+Using the bokken and jo correctly means that the body’s biomechanics, posture, and alignment are strong and intact.
 Weapons are an aid to visualizing the centerline, essentially they become an extension of our hands.
 Students who partake in weapons training learn to control a partner’s center from their own center through them.
 Students also begin to learn how to manage distance more efficiently.
 The weapons of aikido teach to avoid pulling, forcing, or clashing.
 Aikido of El Paso continuously strives to train out students in the complete martial art.

 Weapons Training to Improve Your Aikido Skills

 Training with weapons is essential when it comes to aikido.
 Although weapons classes are open to all, students are recommended to attend at least two non-weapons classes per week if they plan on partaking in weapons classes.
 The weapons of aikido guide students on a path towards acquiring certain skills that are very important in the martial art of aikido.
 Simply put, acquiring these skills without a weapon in hand is deemed too difficult.
 Aikido is focused on fast movements and balance.
 Weapons training allows for correct stance development in this regard.
 Weapons training also leads to an understanding of distance.
 When training with a partner, it can be difficult to define the optimum distance correctly.
 Weapons allow students to understand the right distance where they can control their training partners while not giving them a chance to strike.
 Weapons are also excellent tools to understand and develop better timing.